ondat/documentation/docs/usecases/kubevirt.md

 ## Prerequisites

-Please ensure you have met the Kubevirt prerequisites, please see the [ Kubevirt installation instructions ](https://kubevirt.io/user-guide/docs/latest/administration/intro.html) for more information.
+Ensure you have met the Kubevirt prerequisites, see the [ Kubevirt installation instructions ](https://kubevirt.io/user-guide/docs/latest/administration/intro.html) for more information.